sirojiddin0198/quiz-api/docs/authentication.md

 1. Navigate to `http://localhost:5138/swagger`
 2. Click the "Authorize" button
-3. Enter your JWT token: `Bearer <your-token>`
+3. Use OAuth2 flow to authenticate with Keycloak
-4. Click "Authorize"
+4. Or manually enter JWT token: `Bearer <your-token>`

 ### Using curl